-The NER does not give specific direction to AEMO on how to implement the reliability standard, but it does require AEMO to perform the following functions in accordance with the RSIG:
+but it The NER does require AEMO to perform the following functions in accordance with the RSIG:

-(a) Clause 3.7.2 MT PASA - (f)(6) Identify and quantify any projected failure to meet the reliability standard as assessed in accordance with the RSIG.
+- (a) Clause 3.7.2 MT PASA (f)(6) Identify and quantify any projected failure to meet the reliability standard as assessed in accordance with the RSIG. - (b) Clause 3.7.3 ST PASA (h)(5) Identify and quantify any projected failure to meet the reliability standard as assessed in accordance with the RSIG. - (c) Clause 4.2.7 Reliable Operating state (c) Assess whether the power system meets, and is projected to meet, the reliability standard, having regard to the RSIG. - (d) Clause 4.3.1 Responsibility of AEMO for power system security - (l) Monitor demand and generation capacity in accordance with the RSIG and, if necessary, initiate action in relation to a relevant AEMO intervention event. - (m) Publish as appropriate, information about the potential for, or the occurrence of, a situation which could significantly impact, or is significantly impacting, on power system security, and advise of any low reserve condition for the relevant periods determined in accordance with the RSIG. - (e) Clause 4.8.4 Declaration of conditions -

-- (b) Clause 3.7.3 ST PASA (h)(5) Identify and quantify any projected failure to meet the reliability standard as assessed in accordance with the RSIG. - (c) Clause 4.2.7 Reliable Operating state (c) Assess whether the power system meets, and is projected to meet, the reliability standard, having regard to the RSIG. - (d) Clause 4.3.1 Responsibility of AEMO for power system security - (l) Monitor demand and generation capacity in accordance with the RSIG and, if necessary, initiate action in relation to a relevant AEMO intervention event. - (m) Publish as appropriate, information about the potential for, or the occurrence of, a situation which could significantly impact, or is significantly impacting, on power system security, and advise of any low reserve condition for the relevant periods determined in accordance with the RSIG. - (e) Clause 4.8.4 Declaration of conditions - (a) AEMO may declare a low reserve condition when it considers that the balance of generation capacity and demand for the period being assessed does not meet the reliability standard as assessed in accordance with the RSIG. - (b) AEMO may declare a lack of reserve level 1, 2 or 3 when AEMO determines in accordance with the reserve level declaration guidelines that the probability of involuntary load shedding is, or is forecast to be, more than remote.
+- (a) AEMO may declare a low reserve condition when it considers that the balance of generation capacity and demand for the period being assessed does not meet the reliability standard as assessed in accordance with the RSIG. - (b) AEMO may declare a lack of reserve level 1, 2 or 3 when AEMO determines in accordance with the reserve level declaration guidelines that the probability of involuntary load shedding is, or is forecast to be, more than remote.

 1.5.
-The interim reliability measure
+The interim reliability measure1